Capital costing

 Due to the high risk and low return on cinema builds, venture capitalists are unlikely to finance cinemas.
 Most of the money is private capital with some public sector capital subsidy.

 As a general rule, you should avoid having too much loan capital in your finance package.
-Interest bearing borrowings are a fixed cost i.e. they need to be repaid regardless of how well (or badly) your cinema performs.
+Interest bearing borrowings are a fixed cost, i.e. they need to be repaid regardless of how well (or badly) your cinema performs.
 This can be a terrible drain on working capital, particularly during the early months when you need to invest in marketing in order to build the business.
 It is far preferable to have venture (or risk) capital that only expects a return (albeit a higher one) when profits are being made.

-You may be able to locate a private investor (business angel) willing to back you or, if the cinema is well loved locally you could also consider doing a share or debenture loan stock issue to bring in friendly capital from the cinema’s supporters.
-It is often possible to negotiate a capital repayment holiday on bank loans which may help during the first critical year or two however it is always best not to rely on this if possible as the banking services industry is still in a state of flux and borrowing and payment holidays are by no means a given nowadays.
+It is often possible to negotiate a capital repayment holiday on bank loans which may help during the first, critical years; however, it is always best not to rely on this if possible, as the banking services industry is always in flux and borrowing and payment holidays are by no means a given.

-It is crucial not to under-capitalise your project as this can lead to over-reliance on very expensive bank borrowing further down the line to carry out essential work.
+It is crucial not to under-capitalise your project as this can lead to over-reliance on expensive borrowing further down the line to carry out essential work.
 Whatever you do, do not rely on a hefty overdraft facility.
 It is in fact extremely difficult to make the economics of operation stack up if you have to repay masses of capital.
-There is some ‘free’ or ‘soft’ term capital available but it is not necessarily easy to get hold of unless you are lucky enough to be in a building of significant architectural merit or in a location where there are structural/regeneration funds available.
+There is some ‘free’ or ‘soft’ term capital available, but it is not necessarily easy to get hold of unless you are lucky enough to be in a building of significant architectural merit or in a location where there are structural/regeneration funds available.

 Sometimes there is an assumed leniency by organisations that apply for public funding.
 If anything, these bodies are more stringent in their monitoring, as they have to be publicly accountable for any monies spent and often have to produce performance analyses of their funded clients.